Virtu Financial LLC Invests $50,000 in Tupperware Brands Co. (NYSE:TUP)

-A number of other institutional investors also recently bought and sold shares of the company.
-Millennium Management LLC raised its stake in shares of Tupperware Brands by 284.2% in the 4th quarter.
-Millennium Management LLC now owns 2,111,654 shares of the company’s stock valued at $8,742,000 after acquiring an additional 1,562,006 shares during the period.
-Renaissance Technologies LLC grew its holdings in Tupperware Brands by 747.0% during the 4th quarter.
-Renaissance Technologies LLC now owns 814,796 shares of the company’s stock worth $3,373,000 after acquiring an additional 718,596 shares in the last quarter.
-AQR Capital Management LLC grew its holdings in Tupperware Brands by 214.9% during the 4th quarter.
-AQR Capital Management LLC now owns 693,405 shares of the company’s stock worth $2,871,000 after acquiring an additional 473,238 shares in the last quarter.
-HRT Financial LP lifted its position in shares of Tupperware Brands by 717.6% during the 4th quarter.
-HRT Financial LP now owns 446,365 shares of the company’s stock worth $1,847,000 after buying an additional 391,769 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. lifted its position in shares of Tupperware Brands by 28.1% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 1,447,261 shares of the company’s stock worth $5,992,000 after buying an additional 317,608 shares during the last quarter.
-65.60% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors have also added to or reduced their stakes in the company.
+Acrisure Capital Management LLC bought a new stake in Tupperware Brands in the 4th quarter valued at $151,000.
+Exchange Traded Concepts LLC boosted its stake in Tupperware Brands by 86.4% in the 4th quarter.
+Exchange Traded Concepts LLC now owns 94,355 shares of the company’s stock valued at $391,000 after purchasing an additional 43,747 shares during the period.
+HRT Financial LP boosted its stake in Tupperware Brands by 717.6% in the 4th quarter.
+HRT Financial LP now owns 446,365 shares of the company’s stock valued at $1,847,000 after purchasing an additional 391,769 shares during the period.
+Inspire Investing LLC boosted its stake in Tupperware Brands by 92.4% in the 1st quarter.
+Inspire Investing LLC now owns 111,102 shares of the company’s stock valued at $278,000 after purchasing an additional 53,360 shares during the period.
+Finally, DGS Capital Management LLC bought a new stake in Tupperware Brands in the 4th quarter valued at $45,000.
+65.60% of the stock is currently owned by institutional investors.

 Tupperware Brands Corporation operates as a consumer products company worldwide.
 The company manufactures, markets, and sells design-centric preparation, storage, and serving solutions for the kitchen and home, as well as a line of cookware, knives, microwave products, microfiber textiles, water-filtration related items, and an array of products for on-the-go consumers under the Tupperware brand name.